 Author: William Dalrymple

 Another Dalrymple book right on time when the world is debating the dangers of unchecked corporations straddling nations, influencing public policies far and wide.
-The Anarchy is Dalrymple’s attempt at reminding the world about the perils of an unregulated joint-stock company that goes on to unleash humanity’s worst corporate plunder, deindustrialisation, and systematic subjugation of the subcontinent in its entirety.
-Dalrymple has a knack for turning insipid historical events to a nail-biting page-turner.
-Both The White Mughals and the Return of a King stand testimony to his art of immersive story-telling making him the only commercial non-fiction writer based in India.
+The Anarchy is Dalrymple’s attempt at reminding the world about the perils of an unregulated joint-stock company that goes on to unleash humanity’s worst corporate plunder, deindustrialization, and systematic subjugation of the subcontinent in its entirety.
+Dalrymple has a knack for turning insipid historical events into a nail-biting page-turner.
+Both The White Mughals and the Return of a King testify to his art of immersive story-telling, making him the only commercial non-fiction writer based in India.

-Final thoughts; The Anarchy is a must-read for those who would want to see the modern world from the lens of the past.
-The years of the Great Anarchy in India are even more relevant today when unbridled state-corporate nexus is engendering an Orwellian future.
+Final thoughts; The Anarchy is a must-read for those who want to see the modern world from the lens of the past.
+The years of the Great Anarchy in India are even more relevant today, where an unbridled state-corporate nexus is engendering an Orwellian future.